 How E-Plan Works

-E-Plan facilitates the review of plan-based permit applications in ten basic steps.
+E-Plan facilitates the review of applications for plan-based building permits in ten steps.

-In this overview, the person who is seeking a building permit—usually a property owner or tenant authorized to do work by the property owner—is referred to as the permit applicant or applicant.
-The main licensed individual hired by the applicant to submit the permit application electronically to the city is referred to as the authorized user.
+In this overview, the person seeking a building permit—a property owner or tenant authorized to do work by a property owner—is referred to as the permit applicant or applicant.
+The main licensed individual hired by the applicant to manage the online permit application—an architect, engineer, or expediter—is referred to as the authorized user.

 Authorized User Starts an Application in the Permit Portal

-For any building permit application type that requires architectural plans (“plan-based building permits”), the electronic permit application must be started by the licensed architect or structural engineer responsible for the plans or a City-licensed expediter.
-The electronic application must be started in the authorized user’s Permit Portal account.
+For plan-based building permits, the online permit application must be started by the Illinois-licensed architect or structural engineer who prepared the plans or a city-licensed expediter.
+The online application must be started in the authorized user’s Permit Portal account.

-The Permit Portal requires basic information about the scope of work to be permitted and about the permit applicant.
-After basic information about the scope of work and permit applicant is entered, the authorized user must certify that the information provided is correct and complete.
+The Permit Portal requires basic information about the location and scope of work to be permitted and the permit applicant.
+After this basic information is entered, the authorized user must certify that the information provided is correct and complete.

 Pays Initial Fees

-These amounts can also be paid by the applicant at any Department of Finance Payment Center.
-To pay in person, the applicant must know the 9-digit permit application number.
+These amounts can also be paid in person at any Department of Finance Payment Center.
+To pay in person you must know the 9-digit permit application number.

 Authorized User Submits Drawings and Documents in ProjectDox

-Within 2 hours of payment, the authorized user will receive an e-mail invitation to upload drawings and related documents to ProjectDox.
-(First time users will also receive an invitation to create a new account.)
+Within one hour of payment, the authorized user receives an email invitation to upload files to ProjectDox.
+(First time users receive an email invitation to set up a new ProjectDox account.)

-After the authorized user has uploaded all required documents, the authorized user must complete the Applicant Upload task in ProjectDox to initiate review by City staff.
+The authorized user must complete the Applicant Upload task in ProjectDox to indicate the application is ready for review.
+This triggers the first review by city staff.

 Invites Applicant to Set Up View-Only Access to the Permit Application (Optional)

-At any point during the application process, the authorized user may invite the applicant to set up view-only access to the permit application in ProjectDox.
-Once the authorized user enters the applicant’s email, the applicant will receive an email invitation to set up a ProjectDox account.
+At any time during the application process, the authorized user may invite the applicant to set up view-only access to the permit application in ProjectDox.
+After the authorized user enters the applicant’s email, the applicant receives an email invitation to set up a ProjectDox account.

 Most applicants can successfully monitor the progress of their application using the Check Permit Application Status website and do not need to set up a ProjectDox account or learn how to navigate ProjectDox.